hayaf07/FathimaHaya/README.md

 📊 Currently building AI projects with Python (Pandas, Matplotlib, etc.)
 🧠 Learning about Data Science, Computer Vision & Deep Learning

-🔧 Exploring the world of AI-powered hardware — from IoT to IT Support to Self-Driving Cars
+🔧 Exploring the world of AI-powered hardware — from IoT, IT Support to Self-Driving Cars

 📚 Sharing my journey, one commit at a time